tasnimassali/Prediction-of-a-drug-molecule-properties/README.md

 - A Flask Api to make predictions;
 - The application, called **hub**, is installed;
-- Then packaged in a Docker to facilitate the deployment of your model.
+- Then packaged in a Docker to facilitate the deployment.

 ### Project Structure